Summary of what I know and where to get more info…

 Get a handicap placard!
 My physician filled out this DMV form for me explaining that I had a heart condition that made it difficult for me to walk distances, which I think made it very cut and dry for the DMV to process.
 My physician explained to only use it when I really need it, because the truth is I do have some more normal days.
 It’s invaluable to have, especially in the warmer seasons when walking in 80, 90 or 100 degree weather is scary and hard, yet necessary to pop into the pharmacy or grocery store.
 The shorter distances made these things doable when the parking lot was busy.
 Requirements and forms vary by the state you’re in.
 I’m in California, and was approved for a permanent placard, so now they’ll show up from now on without any fuss whenever it’s time for a renewed one.
 It’s a load off.

 Apply for a Medical Baseline.
-California’s utilities offer a medical baseline for immunocompromised patients- including us POTS and MCAS patients, that can significantly lower your bills.
+California’s utilities offer a medical baseline for patients who require extra electricity & gas for health reasons- including us POTS and MCAS patients, that can significantly lower your bills.
 The energy needed to keep your home cool or warm enough can be expensive, and isn’t really optional.
 Check out your local utility to see what programs they have available.
 Applying should be as simple as you and your doctor filling out a form.

 Have an Accommodation Card.
 Dysautonomia International has a great accommodation card that can do the explaining for you: Accommodation Cards.
 Great to use when you need a little extra help at an organized event or facility.

 Flying.
 I talk about flying with POTS: A Traumatic Flight with POTS.
-TLDR: hydration, compression and xanax help a lot.
+TLDR: It’s equivalent to being at 6000-8000 feet in elevation.
+Hydration, compression and xanax help a lot.

 Embrace Hobbies.
 You’re still here, worthwhile and can still find satisfying ways to spend your time.
 I started a series about good hobbies for us chronically ill.